-1 Language Technology as a multidisciplinary field.
-0 1 angulago locundidos a subilitidiscintinary nota 1 .

-- 3. The first two pages of the 2018 EP Resolution Language equality in the digital age.
-13
+1. Language Technology as a multidisciplinary field 2 2.
+Endangered European languages according to the UNESCO Atlas of the World's Languages in Danger 3.
+The first two pages of the 2018 EP Resolution Language equality in the digital age.
+15